 The Art Farm has been offering kids and families "a break from city life" on the Upper East Side for 17 years, and over that time has curated an impressive list of birthday party options at a variety of price points.
 Themes include the classic Art Farm Party for $975; a Treasure Hunt Party for $1,250; an Exotic Animal Party (hands-on with lizards, snakes, alligators) for $1,355; and a Princesses and Knights Party for $1,350.
 (All prices are for 10 guests; additional guests can be added for a fee.
 Maximum capacity is 25-30 children.)
 Exact activities vary by theme, but often include a craft, music time, play time, and food.
 Parties are two hours and you get the whole place to yourself.
 For more budget-friendly options, consider a weekday party ($745) or Art Farm On the Mooooove, a 30-minute animal education presentation (with live critters) that comes to you for 15 kids for $350.

-NOTE!: Due to renovations happening in The Art Farm building, all programming and classes are temporarily taking place at 431 E. 91st Street, and the second floor.
+NOTE!: Due to renovations happening in The Art Farm building, all programming and classes are taking place at 431 E. 91st Street, on the second floor.
 (There is private elevator access for strollers and wheelchairs.)

 Upper East Side